trufflesuite/truffle/packages/debugger/README.md

 ## Library Usage

 _:warning: This documentation is currently a work in progress.
-Please see the [reference integration](https://github.com/trufflesuite/truffle/blob/develop/packages/truffle-core/lib/commands/debug.js) provided by the `truffle debug` command._
+Please see the [reference integration](https://github.com/trufflesuite/truffle/tree/master/packages/truffle-core/lib/commands/debug.js) provided by the `truffle debug` command._

 ### Required Parameters

-To start a truffle-debugger session, you'll need the following:
+To start a @truffle/debugger session, you'll need the following:

 - `txHash` - A transaction hash (prefixed with `0x`), for the transaction to debug
 - `provider` - A web3 provider instance (see [web3.js](https://github.com/ethereum/web3.js/))